murtazarangwala99/todo-maven/Readme.md

 - Check if you have Java and Maven installed locally.

   - If you don't know about how to do that then just google it Or use ChatGPT(still in 2025 i have to tell you this, Weirdo!!)
-  - Please install lastes ones, if you are not sure about versions, here i had used java 17 version and maven 3.9.9
+  - Please install latest ones, if you are not sure about versions, here i had used java 17 version and maven 3.9.9
   - You still don't trust me right, hmmm i smell that.
 See it below you noooob.

     ![VersionsImage](./Versions.PNG)